schneider128k/machine_learning_course/homework/2020_spring/hw_3.md

 **Problem 3**

-Use numpy to implement logistic regression from scratch.
-Look at the notes on logistic regression to figure out what the gradient is of the binary cross entropy loss with respect to ```w``` and ```b```.
+Use numpy to implement a logistic regression model from scratch and train it with the data generated as in Problem 1.

+Hints: Look at the notes on logistic regression to figure out what the gradient is of the binary cross entropy loss with respect to ```w``` and ```b```.
 Note that you only have to implement stochastic gradient, that is, you do not have to write vectorized code for mini-batch gradient descent.

 Create a plot showing the random data, the true line used to generate the data, and the separating line of the trained model.